 Exposure to unstable and unpredictable schedules may also negatively affect workers’ health and wellbeing.
 For example, short notice and lastminute schedule changes may lead to economic instability for workers and may also increase work-life conflict, while lack of certainty about one’s schedule may be an added source of stress.
 In this section, we examine how the work schedules of Washington workers are related to health and hardship, and use our observations to make comparisons between workers with predictable schedules and those with unpredictable schedules.
 Workers with the most predictable schedules had at least two weeks’ advance notice of their schedules, did not work on-call in the last month, and did not have a cancelled shift in the last month.
 Workers with the least predictable schedules received less advance notice, worked on-call, and experienced at least one cancelled shift.
 Comparing these two groups of workers, we find that:

-• Workers with unpredictable work schedules are much more likely to report having experienced hunger hardship in the past year.
-Our survey asked all workers, “In the past 12 months, were you ever hungry, but didn’t eat because you couldn’t afford enough food?” Twenty percent of Washington workers with predictable schedules experienced hunger in the past year, compared to 39% of workers with unpredictable schedules.
+- Workers with unpredictable work schedules are much more likely to report having experienced hunger hardship in the past year.
+Our survey asked all workers, “In the past 12 months, were you ever hungry, but didn’t eat because you couldn’t afford enough food?”
+Twenty percent of Washington workers with predictable schedules experienced hunger in the past year, compared to 39% of workers with unpredictable schedules.

-• Workers with unpredictable work schedules report worse sleep quality.
+- Workers with unpredictable work schedules report worse sleep quality.
 Thirty-five percent of Washington workers with predictable schedules report good or very good sleep quality, compared

-• Workers with unpredictable work schedules are less happy.
+to only 15% of workers with unpredictable work schedules. - Workers with unpredictable work schedules are less happy.
 Eighty-two percent of Washington workers with predictable schedules report being happy overall, compared to 56% of workers with

-• Workers with unpredictable work schedules are significantly more distressed.
+unpredictable work schedules. - Workers with unpredictable work schedules are significantly more distressed.
 We asked workers how often they felt each of six types of distress in the past month (sadness, nervousness,

 restlessness, hopelessness, that everything was an effort, and that difficulties were piling up high).
-The average Washington worker with a predictable work schedule reported each type of distress “a little” or “some of the time,” while workers with unpredictable schedules experienced more prevalent distress, on average reporting each type of distress “some” or “most of the time.” Overall, workers with unpredictable schedules scored 50% higher on the distress scale than those with predictable schedules.8
+The average Washington worker with a predictable work schedule reported each type of distress “a little” or “some of the time,” while workers with unpredictable schedules experienced more prevalent distress, on average reporting each type of distress “some” or “most of the time.”
+Overall, workers with unpredictable schedules scored 50% higher on the distress scale than those with predictable schedules.8

 Discussion